nlegrand/snapdl/README.md

 * write a module to tell which mirror package directory is synchronised with main mirror.

-* make something than run well on Mac OS X, FreeBSD and Linux at least.

 * make the timeout setable.

 * add a snapdl.conf option checker as the archs are checked.